FGasper/zmodemjs/README.md

 Particular notes:

-* We use a maximum data subpacket size of 8 KiB (8,192 bytes).
+* We send with a maximum data subpacket size of 8 KiB (8,192 bytes).
 While the ZMODEM specification stipulates a maximum of 1 KiB, `lrzsz` accepts the larger size, and it seems to have become a de facto standard extension to the protocol.

 * Remote command execution (i.e., ZCOMMAND) is unimplemented.
-Besides being a glaring security hole, it probably wouldn’t work in web browsers.
+It probably wouldn’t work in browsers, which is zmodem.js’s principal use case.

 * No file translations are done.
 (Unix/Windows line endings are a future feature possibility.)